BlockchainCommons/SmartCustody/Docs/Scenario-Multisig.md

 1. [  ] Click on the Export Icon for "Share 2"[^19], and export it to your new MicrOSD card, preferably in a folder.
 1. [  ] Remove MicroSD Card #2; insert MicroSD Card #3[^33].
 1. [  ] Click on the Export Icon for "Share 3"[^19], and export it to your new MicrOSD card, preferably in a folder.
+1. [  ] At this point you can store MicroSD Card #1 in your Home Storage.
-1. [  ] Again, do *not* yet store your Cards.
+3. [  ] Do not yet store your MicroSD Cards #2 and #3.
 You'll be using them again in Step G.

 _Any Alternative Signing Device may be used to replace this Step._